tjosephcarroll/se-lab18/icm/lab1/README.md

 Congrats! :+1: You now have a properly setup environment on your local workstatio where you can leverage your preferred tools for configuring & using InterSystems Cloud Manager definitions files, save them together with keys, certificates, credentials and other scripts in source-control systems, vaults, etc. :sparkles: :tada:

-In the next lab we will see all the available commands we have in ICM
+In the next lab we will see all the remaining ICM commands.